indigophillips/redux-tutorial/README.md

 ```

-## Start with these
+## User stories

-_As a user, I want to enter a word or phrase and have it displayed in a list so that I can keep track of all my words._
+### _As a user, I want to enter a word or phrase and have it displayed in a list so that I can keep track of all my words._

+[assistance]

- - This one is done for you!
-But take a look at it anyway and try to make sure you understand what's going on.
-In particular, identify:
+ + This one is done for you!
+But take a look at the code anyway.
+Make sure you understand how it works.
+Here are some questions to test your understanding:
-   - the _action_ and _action creator_
+   - What's the name of the only _action creator_? [answer] `addWord`
-   - the _reducer_
+   - What's the name of the only _reducer_? [answer] `words`
-   - the _container_ and _presentation_ components
-   - Notice that `AddWord` is a mixture of both container and presentation: it returns JSX, but it uses `react-redux`'s `connect` function to wire up the `dispatch` allowing it to fire off _actions_.
+   - Is Redux used in the _containers_ or the _components_? [answer] containers
+   - Which function in `containers/AddWord.jsx` is dispatching the action? [answer] `submitWord`, which is the event handler

-_As a user, I want to enter the URL of an image and have it display as an image on the page so that I can save all my cute animal pictures._
+### _As a user, I want to enter the URL of an image and have it display as an image on the page so that I can save all my cute animal pictures._

+[assistance]

- - Here's an opportunity to practice everything in the previous user story.
+ + Here's an opportunity to practice everything in the previous user story.
 You'll need to:
    - create a new action creator in `actions/index.js`
    - create a new reducer in `reducers/images.js`
    - add the reducer to the `combineReducers` call in `reducers/index.js`